 Tämä kuponki on lunastettavissa vain kerran, eikä käyttämättä jäänyttä summaa hyvitetä.

-Tällä kupongilla voi ostaa vain MUJI-tuotteita (pois lukien lähiruoka, kirjat ja Fortune Can-tuotteet).
+Tällä kupongilla voi ostaa vain MUJI-tuotteita (pois lukien MUJI Ravintola, Arkivé Atelier, MUJI Local Design Village ja Fukukan-tuotteet).

-Tätä kuponkia ei voi käyttää verkkokaupassa, eikä MUJI Ravintolassa.
+Tätä kuponkia ei voi käyttää MUJI Euroopan verkkokaupassa, eikä K-Citymarketin shop-in-shopissa.

 MUJI Finland pidättää oikeuden käyttöehtojen muutoksiin tai kampanjan lopettamiseen ilman erillistä ilmoitusta.